 Pulse Port Beach Triathlon

-With a traditional beach swim start, and a flat bike and run course on closed roads, this sprint distance race is perfect for both the newcomer to triathlon and also the more experienced triathlete who is looking for a personal best.
-For 2017, the Pulse Port Beach Triathlon will be a National Series and Super Series event.
+With a traditional beach swim start, and bike and run legs on closed roads, this sprint distance race is perfect for both the newcomer to triathlon and the more experienced triathlete who is looking for a personal best.

 Latest News and Updates:

-As race day approaches, we will provide more details regarding pre-race registration, wave allocations, race schedule, etc.
+As race day approaches, we will post more details about pre-race registration, wave allocations, race schedule, etc.

 The race consists of a 750m sea swim from the picturesque Port beach followed by a 20km single loop cycle on fully closed roads, finally the 4.8k run will be an out and back route that will take competitors to the finish line back at Port beach.
-No roundabouts, no traffic lights, and no cars, this is pure countryside bliss!
-Maps and more detailed descriptions can be found here.
+No roundabouts, no traffic lights, and no cars, this is pure rural bliss!
+You can find more information on the course information page.

 How to get there: